...

 Be patient and understanding

 Above all, try and be patient and understanding with your students when you’re teaching them.
 Not everyone learns at the same pace or in the same way, so it’s important to keep this in mind when you’re trying to promote student talking time.
-By being understanding and encouraging your students that are struggling with the material, you can help ensure that everyone is able to succeed.
+By being understanding and encouraging your students who are struggling with the material, you can help ensure that everyone can succeed.

 Final Thoughts